NGEK12002U Groundwater Geochemistry

 - Type of assessment

-- Continuous assessmentThree written assignments (I, II and III) counting 30%, 30% and 40% of the final mark, respectively, must be prepared and handed in during the course; deadlines are specified in the course plan handed out at course start.
+- Continuous assessmentThree written assignments (I, II and III) each counting 33.3% of the final mark must be prepared and handed in during the course; deadlines are specified in the course plan handed out at course start.

 - All aids allowed